 1. Summary Care Records (national scheme).
 This includes a live list of medication, allergies and adverse reactions.
 You can also view exactly what your summary care medical record consists of online.
 Other than yourself, only NHS staff involved in your care (eg. paramedic or pharmacist) with an accredited smart card can view your summary care record.
 The summary care record is the most widely available record throughout the NHS.

 If you wish to opt out of the enhanced Summary Care Record you can doing so through using this form.
 Please note that opting out may also affect other enhanced data sharing processes.
-You can also use the form to confirm your explicit sharing preference beyond September.
+You can also use the form to confirm your explicit sharing preference beyond the end of the pandemic.

 For opting out of the ENTIRE summary care (including medication and allergies) you can return this opt out form in addition.
 This is not recommended as no information at all will be made available to emergency services.